-This chapter outlines the protocol followed while conducting boat-based surveys within the Mid-Atlantic Baseline Studies study area.
-Sixteen surveys were conducted over two years between 2012 and 2014.
-Each survey included 12 transects within the vicinity of three Wind Energy Areas offshore of Delaware, Maryland, and Virginia, USA, totaling 559 km in 2012-2013 and 572 km in 2013-2014 (with the additional of approximately 12.5 km of transect in Maryland state waters in 2013).
-Surveys were conducted on a 55-foot charter vessel during daylight hours, using distance sampling.
+This chapter outlines the protocol followed while conducting boat-based surveys within the Maryland Project and Mid-Atlantic Baseline Studies study areas.
+Sixteen surveys were conducted over two years between April 2012 and April 2014.
+Each survey included 12 transects within the vicinity of three Wind Energy Areas offshore of Delaware, Maryland, and Virginia, USA, totaling 559 km in 2012-2013 and 572 km in 2013-2014, with the additional of approximately 12.5 km of transect in Maryland state waters in 2013 for the Maryland Project.
+Surveys were conducted on a 55-foot charter vessel during daylight hours using distance sampling.
 Data collected per observation included species, number of individuals seen, behavior, direction of movement, radial distance, degree of the animal's angle to the bow of the boat, and, where possible, age and molt state.
 Additionally, environmental covariate data including water temperature, salinity, and hydroacoustic data were collected.
 Data were post-processed and quality assured/quality controlled prior to use in data analyses discussed elsewhere in this report.